 9. Grievance Procedures for Persons with Disabilities

 These Grievance Procedures are established to meet the legal requirements of the Americans with Disabilities Act (ADA).
-They may be used by anyone who thinks they have experienced discrimination on the basis of disability in employment practices or policies or in the provision of services, activities, programs, or benefits by Calvin College.
+They may be used by anyone who thinks they have experienced discrimination on the basis of disability in employment practices or policies or in the provision of services, activities, programs, or benefits by Calvin University.

-Our goal at Calvin College is to be the kind of community that follows Christian principles as we seek to resolve any conflicts that may occur between persons with disabilities and other members of the campus community.
+Our goal at Calvin University is to be the kind of community that follows Christian principles as we seek to resolve any conflicts that may occur between persons with disabilities and other members of the campus community.
 We are motivated by love and justice.
 Our hope is that the procedures described below will be needed rarely; and when used, that they will lead to restoration of community whenever it has been broken.